Business structures in Germany: your guide to making the right choice

 The stock corporation (AG) is geared towards larger companies, requiring a minimum share capital of €50,000.
 The capital is divided into shares that can be freely transferred.
 The company is governed by three key bodies: the management board responsible for day-to-day operations, the supervisory board overseeing the management, and the shareholders’ meeting where key decisions are made.
 These bodies ensure transparent control and effective management.
 Personal liability is excluded.

-The entrepreneurial company (UG – haftungsbeschränkt) is a mini-GmbH that can be formed with share capital starting at €1.
+The entrepreneurial company (UG) is a mini-GmbH that can be formed with share capital starting at €1.
 It is suitable for founders with limited capital.
-Profits generally need to be partially retained until the share capital equivalent to that of a GmbH is reached.
+Profits generally need to be partially retained until a share capital of €25,000 is reached.

 Sole proprietorship